teambit/docs/docs/testing-components.md

 title: Testing
 ---

-Bit can run tests for components with a test task defined.
+Bit can run tests for components which have a test task defined.

 ## Basics of testing Components